github/secure_headers/docs/per_action_configuration.md

 #### Nonce

-You can use a view helper to automatically add nonces to script tags:
+You can use a view helper to automatically add nonces to script tags.
+Currently, using a nonce helper or calling `content_security_policy_nonce` will populate all configured CSP headers, including report-only and enforced policies.

 ```erb
 <%= nonced_javascript_tag do %>